Naimur Rahman

 Naimur Rahman Durjoy (born 19 September 1974) is a Bangladeshi politician and retired cricketer.
-He is the incumbent Jatiya Sangsad member from the Manikganj-1 constituency representing the Bangladesh Awami League party since 2014.
+He is the former Jatiya Sangsad member from the Manikganj-1 constituency representing the Bangladesh Awami League party.

 Durjoy served as the first captain of Bangladesh national cricket team.
 At international level, he played 8 Test and 29 ODI matches for the team.

 Cricket career

-A right arm offspinner, Durjoy was a member of Bangladesh's 1997 ICC Trophy winning side.
+A right arm off spinner, Durjoy was a member of Bangladesh's 1997 ICC Trophy winning side.
 He became his country's inaugural Test captain when he led Bangladesh on their Test debut, against India in 2000.
-Rahman took 6 for 132 in India's first innings, including the wickets of Sachin Tendulkar and Sourav Ganguly.
-However a loss of form saw him lose the captaincy the following year and also his spot in the side.
+Durjoy took 6 wickets for 132 runs in India's first innings, including the wickets of legendary cricketers like Sachin Tendulkar and Sourav Ganguly.
+However, a loss of form saw him lose the captaincy the following year and also his spot in the side.

-After retirement, Durjoy became the president of the Cricketers' Welfare Association of Bangladesh.
+After his retirement in 2002, Durjoy became the president of the Cricketers' Welfare Association of Bangladesh.

+Political career

+On 26 November 2023, Awami League announced the final list of its 298 candidates to contest the 2024 national election which did not include Durjoy.

+On 3 September 2024, almost a month after the fall of the Awami League government, Bangladesh Anti-Corruption Commission decided to launch an investigation into corruption allegations against Durjoy accusing him of money laundering, irregularities in projects, and illegally amassing wealth.
+The day after, on 4 September, he resigned from the board of the directors of Bangladesh Cricket Board.
+He was detained on 2 July 2025 by the Detective Branch and Manikganj District police.

+Personal life

+Durjoy is married to Farhana Rahman Happy.